cSh4rk/cSh4rk.github.io/README.md

-## The Hacker Theme, Shark Edition ☕
+## The Hacker Theme, CyberShark Edition 🦈

 This is an updated version of [The Hacker-Blog Theme](https://github.com/tocttou/hacker-blog) which itself is a modified version of [Hacker Theme](https://github.com/pages-themes/hacker), a minimalistic, responsive jekyll theme built for hackers.